Rowan-CP/Travel-Inspiration-Helper/README.md

 I taught myself how to use and format API calls to get relevant data from sites like Amadeus for Developers.

 ### Working with external libraries (json, requests, time, datetime, tabulate):
-&nbsp;&nbsp;&nbsp;&nbsp;**json** – Learned how to structure API request bodies and how to load/dump JSON data to and from external files for storage and retrieval (Ex: accessing & updating the airport locations file).
+&nbsp;&nbsp;&nbsp;&nbsp;**json** – Learned how to structure API request bodies and how to load/dump JSON data to and from external files for storage and retrieval (Ex: &nbsp;&nbsp;&nbsp;&nbsp;accessing & updating the airport locations file).

 &nbsp;&nbsp;&nbsp;&nbsp;**requests** – Gained experience making HTTP requests to external APIs, handling parameters, headers, and parsing responses.